Chimppppy/copilot-jwt-hardcoded-secret-poc/README.md

-# CVE-PENDING — CoPilot: Unauthenticated Full Admin Compromise via Hardcoded JWT Secret
+# CVE-PENDING CoPilot: Unauthenticated Full Admin Compromise via Hardcoded JWT Secret

 > **Disclosure type:** Responsible disclosure
 > **Severity:** Critical (CVSS 3.1: 10.0)
-> **Status:** Unpatched — reported to maintainers
+> **Status:** Unpatched reported to maintainers
-> **Affected software:** [CoPilot](https://github.com/socfortress/CoPilot) — SOC platform by SOCFortress
+> **Affected software:** [CoPilot](https://github.com/socfortress/CoPilot) SOC platform by SOCFortress
 > **Affected versions:** All versions where `JWT_SECRET` is unset (including the default Docker Compose setup)

 ---

 ## Summary

 CoPilot ships a hardcoded JWT secret as a fallback value in `backend/app/auth/utils.py` and verbatim in `.env.example`.
-Any deployment where `JWT_SECRET` is not explicitly overridden — including the default Docker Compose setup — signs all authentication tokens with this publicly known value.
+Any deployment where `JWT_SECRET` is not explicitly overridden, including the default Docker Compose setup, signs all authentication tokens with this publicly known value.

 An unauthenticated attacker who knows this secret (it is indexed on GitHub) can forge arbitrary admin-scoped JWTs and gain full control of the application and every security tool it manages without any credentials.